IPS-LMU/wrassp/README.md

 ## Quick start

 * relies on the [RCurl](http://cran.r-project.org/web/packages/RCurl/index.html), [testthat](http://cran.r-project.org/web/packages/testthat/), [digest](http://cran.r-project.org/web/packages/digest/) and [rjson](http://cran.r-project.org/web/packages/rjson/index.html) packages.
 Make sure these are installed before you proceed.
 Dependencies are usually handled by CRAN.
 To install these dependencies manually: `install.packages(c('RCurl','testthat','digest', 'rjson'))`.

+* Make sure you have a compiler installed (as large parts or `wrassp` are written in `C` that will have to be compiled to work)
+	* linux users: should be fine (`gcc` usually present)
+	* mac users: install Xcode + command line tools
+	* windows users: a prebuilt package will be available in the future.
+No manual build support for now...

 * Download then install the package with: `install.packages("path/to/wrassp", repos = NULL, type="source")`

 * load the library: `library("wrassp")`